hootloot/SHS_CART/README.md

 - *Front End* : The graphical user interface, (basically the User Interface)

-- *Back End* : The part of a application that is not directly accessed by the uder typically responsible for storing and manipulating data.
+- *Back End* : The part of a application that is not directly accessed by the user typically responsible for storing and manipulating data.

 ### More Resources To Learn Kivy (If needed):
 https://realpython.com/mobile-app-kivy-python/